-Citation with stable link: Philip A. Harland, 'Phoenician diasporas: Ephoros on Kadmos and legends of migration to Boiotia (mid-fourth century BCE),' Last modified October 17, 2022, http://philipharland.com/Blog/?p=8109.
+Citation with stable link: Philip A. Harland, 'Phoenician diasporas: Ephoros on Kadmos and legends of migration to Boiotia (mid-fourth century BCE),' Ethnic Relations and Migration in the Ancient World, last modified February 7, 2023, http://philipharland.com/Blog/?p=8109.

 Comments: Ephoros (or: Ephorus) of Kyme’s works (ca. 340 BCE) survive only in brief citations by others, and in this case Strabo (before 18 CE) cites Ephoros’ views on Phoenician settlers in Boiotia.